leftstick/express-api-bootstrap/docs/api/README.md

 `string`

-prefix will be prepended in every registered api
+prefix will be prepended in every registered api.
+Defaults to `/apis`

 ### enableCors